Department Courses

 425. Environmental Conservation in Africa.

 This course investigates a wide variety of environmental conservation projects in Africa.
-We examine efforts by colonial and post-colonial states to preserve wilderness in national parks, and how local residents have responded.
+We examine efforts by colonial and post-colonial states to impose conservation regulations and preserve wilderness, along with responses by local residents.
 We study projects developed by international organizations which link environmental conservation with economic benefits for local people.
-Finally, we look at indigenous African efforts to conserve natural resources and to restore degraded lands.
-Throughout the course, we compare and contrast the perspectives and interests of conservation biologists, government officials and local residents, among others.
-Fulfills the SS13 and EL general education requirements.
+Finally, we look at grassroots African conservation actions and environmental movements.
+Throughout the course, we consider the perspectives and interests of conservationists, government officials, and ordinary people, among others.
+Fulfills the EL and SS general education requirements.
 Offered every fall.
-Also offered as African Studies 425.
+Also offered as AFS 425.

 430. Advances in Biological Anthropology.